Carlos Calvet Ortín

 I am a BACP registered counsellor.
 I integrate in my work a synthesis of separate models in a way which is meaningful to my personal values.
 These values centre on the autonomy of the client as the driving force for growth, using the counselling relationship as leverage for change.
 My process of integration is constantly growing and adapting, guided by the different experiences with my clients.

 At times life can feel overwhelming and you may find your self in a moment where all the options seem closed to you.
-I offer you a stable and supportive place where we can talk about it.
+I offer you a stable and supportive place where you we can talk about it, at length and without pressure.
 I will listen and help you to put into words all those things that you need to let out or that are holding you back.

 I have experience with many issues, including: